pragunbhutani/dbt-llm-agent/README.md

 | `CELERY_BROKER_URL`                                                | `redis://redis:6379/0`       | Use an external Redis / RabbitMQ instead of the bundled one.                                           |
 | `AWS_ACCESS_KEY_ID`, `AWS_SECRET_ACCESS_KEY`, `AWS_DEFAULT_REGION` | not set                      | **Only required when you disable LocalStack and want to store secrets in real AWS Parameter Store.**   |

-### 3.3 LLM provider shortcuts (all optional)
+### 3.3 LLM Provider API Keys

-If you would rather keep LLM keys in plain env vars instead of Ragstar's secure store:
+You need to provide API keys for all the LLM providers you plan on using.

 ```bash
 LLM_OPENAI_API_KEY=...